samuel-bohman/xplor/README.md

 Researched and developed by Samuel Bohman and Tobias Fasth, Department of Computer and Systems Sciences, Stockholm University.

-## Publications
+## Publication

 Bohman, S., Fasth.
-T. (2018).
-An Open Source Web Application for Exploring Public Opinion in Geospatial Planning.
-Forthcoming.
+T. (2019).
+A Web-Based Visualization Tool for Exploring Stakeholder Conflicts in Land Use Planning.
+Submitted for peer review to Transactions in GIS.

+## Funding information

+Partially funded by the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning, grant number: 2011-3313-20412-31.

-## Credits & Dependencies
+## Credits & dependencies

 * R Core Team (2016).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL https://www.R-project.org/